Library reading room

 Work

-There are also lots of volunteering opportunities available in everything from sustainability to teaching to enrich your career and university experience.
+There are also lots of volunteering opportunities available to enrich your careers and university experience, including charities and organisations related to the arts, sustainability and community involvement.

 Study

-The Library page on the Portal provides all the information you need to start using the Library.
+Visit the Library page on the Portal for all the information you need to start using the Library.
 Explore the Developing your academic skills page for online resources to develop your study potential and information about support provided by Learning Development and Faculty Librarians.